 Dehydrate at 135 degrees for approximately 10 hours.
 You can speed up the drying process by starting out at 145 degrees for the first two hours.
 Drying times may be longer for some dehydrators.
 Vegetables will be leathery when done with no moisture appearing when you cut into a piece.

 Store in an air-tight container for longest shelf life.
-Place in zip-lock bags for trail use.
+Divide into individual servings and place in zip-lock bags for trail use.